Skip to Content

 Raising of the Bamboo – Lễ Dựng Nêu

-The Village starts off the festival with the raising of Cây Nêu (a tall piece of bamboo with a good luck message on a red scroll and firecrackers).
-Identical to traditions still done in Việt Nam, the Raising of Cây Nêu marks the beginning of Tềt.
-According to famous legends in Vietnamese Culture the red color and the tree ward off the evil spirits during the absence of Ông Táo (the Kitchen Gods) who leave the family at this time to visit the palace of the Jade Emperor.
-During the New Year, each Village decides on a Village Deity (Thanh Hoàng).
-The deity is usually a person of high respect and has usually done something positively impactful to the Village itself, or to the whole country.
+Kick off the festival with the raising of the bamboo, marking the beginning of Tềt.
+In The Village, see the raising of Cây Nêu (a tall piece of bamboo with a good luck message on a red scroll and firecrackers).
+This is identical to traditional ceremonies seen throughout Việt Nam today.
+According to Vietnamese legends, the red color and the bamboo ward off the evil spirits during the absence of the Kitchen Gods, Ông Táo who leave their family to visit the palace of the Jade Emperor.
+Each Village chooses a Village Deity (Thanh Hoàng) during the Lunar New Year – usually a person of high respect and, often who has done something to positively impact the village or the country.

 Ancestral Procession – Lễ Rước Kiệu Tổ